Your Psychotherapy & Mental Health Resource in the Washington DC Metro Area

 - Psychotherapy works best when the relationship between the client and the psychotherapist is characterized by empathy, trust, and an unconditional positive regard.

 Most of the CWPA psychotherapists and those in our referral network also have been influenced by the work of C. G. Jung, the great Swiss psychoanalyst.
-You may want to read a bit about Jungian psychology, Dr. Jung and the profound influence of his work on the field of psychotherapy and psychoanalysis.
+You may want to read a bit about Jungian Psychology, Dr. Jung and the profound influence of his work on the field of psychotherapy and psychoanalysis.

-Don't wait; give us a call
+Don't wait - Give us a call

+Please enjoy browsing our site.
 Psychotherapy is often hard work; quick fixes are not effective in the long term.
 However change, growth and satisfaction in life are possible.
+Please don't hesitate to Contact Us.
 We're here to help.
+Someone will call you back, sometimes within minutes, always as soon as possible.

 – Robert Sheavly, LICSW, DCSW